 - Soft blanket or towel – Spread it out for your baby to lie on.

 - Plastic basin or sink – Run warm water into the basin or sink.
 Don’t use too much water, make sure it’s shallow.
 Check the water temperature to make sure it’s not too hot.
 You can check the water temperature with your arm.

 - Other supplies: Washcloth, a towel, baby wipes, a clean diaper, and a change of clothes.

-Bathing your new baby may be about much more than just cleanliness.
-Giving your little one a bath can be a lovely way to strengthen your bond, as well as a learning opportunity!
-Help your baby explore his senses by trickling water gently onto his belly – he will probably giggle with pleasure; or pour water near him, check if he is captivated by the sound or amazed with his wide-eyed gaze!
+Bathing your baby is much more than just cleanliness.
+Baby bath time can be a lovely way to strengthen your bond, as well as a learning opportunity!
+Help them explore their senses by trickling water gently onto their belly –they will probably giggle with pleasure– or pour water near them to check if they are captivated by the sound or if they look at you with their wide-eyed gaze!